Cat-sushi/fmscreen/README.md

 - White queries for avoiding screening your company itself and consequent false positives.
 - Results cache for time performance.
 - Solo query accepted by the web server for interactive UIs.
-- Bulk queries accepted and processed parallel by the web server for batch applicaions.
+- Bulk queries accepted and processed parallelly by the web server for batch applicaions.
-- Text normalizing API to get the global identifier of a neme.
+- Text normalizing API to get the global identifier of a name.
 - Aggregates/ spreads matched names to itmes of denial lists.
 - And others.